 Buffalo Blue Cheese Hummus

-- 1 clove garlic (peeled)
+- 1 clove garlic, peeled and chopped

-- 1/8 teaspoon kosher salt
+- ¼ teaspoon kosher salt

-- ¼ cup olive oil
+- 2 tablespoon olive oil

 ©Watch Learn Eat.
 All content and images are copyright protected.
 Recipes and images are not to be used or republished without prior permission.
 If you adapt this recipe, please re-write the recipe in your own words, and link back to this post for the original recipe.